 From 2013 to 2014 Jean-Baptiste worked extensively in Indonesia as a filmmaker and educator.
 A career highlight for him during this period was the opportunity to teach documentary filmmaking for Myuran Sukumaran’s prison school based in Denpasar, Bali.

-Jean-Baptiste is currently based in Melbourne, Australia where he is working on the Feature Documentary The World Ended on Mango Street which will be released in early 2017.
+Jean-Baptiste is currently based in Melbourne, Australia where he is working on the Feature Documentary The World Ended on Mango Street which will be released in 2018.

 Click here to view official website.